-Elizabeth Nappin was an incredible woman who will always occupy the deepest space in my heart.
-Because of this it was only natural for me to make the fundraising for the skydive as big as I could possibly make it.
+Elizabeth Nappin, my nan, was an incredible woman who will always occupy the deepest space in my heart.
+Because of this, it was only natural for me to make the fundraising for the skydive as big as I could possibly make it.
 I was relentless in advertising the fact I was doing this.

 I made posters, cards and flyers.
 I plastered it over all Facebook, Instagram and Twitter.
 I approached local businesses, basically anyone and anywhere I thought I could get a little exposure.

-This is when an incredible volunteer for Diabeties UK got in contact with me offering help, the one and only Spencer Wimbleton.
-We spent many days fundraising, he was invaluable in helping me reach my target.
+An incredible volunteer for Diabetes UK got in contact with me offering help, the one and only Spencer Wimbleton.
+We spent many days fundraising and he was invaluable in helping me reach my target.
 The day of the skydive was perfect, the wind was low, the clouds few and far between, and the visibility was excellent.
 I was anticipating a long wait but I was told I could be in the air within 10 minutes so had no time to think.

 Above the clouds